Set Up Three Informational Interviews

 Select three people who work in a similar field or industry to your own.
-Contact them (you can do so via phone, email or through the LinkedIn messaging system), reminding them how you are connected, and asking to arrange a time to meet to discuss career opportunities or to gain industry insight.
+Contact them, reminding them how you are connected, and asking to arrange a time to meet to discuss career opportunities or to gain industry insight.

 5 Tips for the Informational Interview

-Take notes: Consider taking a limited amount of notes in order to keep track of all the information you obtain.
-However, make sure that your note taking does not interrupt communication between the two of you.
+- Take notes: Consider taking a limited amount of notes in order to keep track of all the information you obtain.
+Make sure that your note-taking does not interrupt communication between the two of you.
 Immediately after the interview, sketch a brief outline of the topics covered and your overall impression of the industry/job/company discussed.